jorisvddonk/operation_rm/README.md

 First, ensure you have the following requirements installed:

 * NodeJS v7.x.x
-* ffmpeg with support for encoding oggvorbis video.
+* (optional) ffmpeg with support for encoding oggvorbis video.
 The ffmpeg binary needs to be in your `PATH`.
 Alternatively, you can set the `FFMPEG_PATH` environment variable to the absolute path to the ffmpeg binary.
+If you haven't installed ffmpeg, you won't get to see videos being rendered in game!

 Once you have the requirements installed, this will get the game running for you: